-Further, even if we complete any acquisitions, which we would expect to increase pro forma distributable cash per unit, actual results may differ from our expectations and the impact of these acquisitions may actually result in a decrease in pro forma distributable cash per unit.
+Further, even if we complete any acquisitions, which we would expect to increase our cash flow, actual results may differ from our expectations and the impact of these acquisitions may actually result in a decrease in cash flow.
 Any acquisition involves potential risks, including, among other things:

-- the validity of our assumptions about reserves, future production, revenues, capital expenditures and operating costs; - an inability to successfully integrate the assets and businesses we acquire; - a decrease in our liquidity by using a portion of our available cash or borrowing capacity under our revolving credit facility to finance acquisitions; - a significant increase in our interest expense or financial leverage if we incur additional debt to finance acquisitions; - the assumption of unknown environmental and other liabilities, losses or costs for which we are not indemnified or for which our indemnity is inadequate; - the diversion of management's attention from other business concerns; - the incurrence of other significant charges, such as impairment of oil and natural gas properties, goodwill or other intangible assets, asset devaluation or restructuring charges; and - the loss of key purchasers.
+- the validity of our assumptions about recoverable reserves, development potential, future production, revenues, capital expenditures, future oil and natural gas prices, operating costs and potential environmental and other liabilities; - an inability to successfully integrate the assets and businesses we acquire; - a decrease in our liquidity by using a portion of our available cash or borrowing capacity under our revolving credit facility and our term loan credit agreement to finance acquisitions; - a significant increase in our interest expense or financial leverage if we incur additional debt to finance acquisitions; - the assumption of unknown environmental and other liabilities, losses or costs for which we are not indemnified or for which our indemnity is inadequate; - the diversion of management's attention from other business concerns; - the incurrence of other significant charges, such as impairment of oil and natural gas properties, goodwill or other intangible assets, asset devaluation or restructuring charges; and - the loss of key purchasers.